kangjunbin/SpanFS/README.md

-# SpanFS: A Scalable File System on Fast Storage Devices.
+# SpanFS

-The SpanFS code for the USENIX ATC 2015 paper (https://www.usenix.org/conference/atc15/technical-session/presentation/kang) is coming soon!
+A Scalable File System on Fast Storage Devices.